dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/plurals/f-pluralization.md

 ### Overview

-Inglisce **eliminates the -f → -ves alternation** found in Modern English.
+Inglisce **eliminates the ⟨-f → -ves⟩ alternation** found in Modern English.

-Nouns ending in ⟨-fe⟩ form their plural **regularly with -fs**, preserving the written ⟨f⟩ in all forms.
+Nouns ending in ⟨-fe⟩ form their plural **regularly with ⟨-fs⟩**, preserving the written ⟨f⟩ in all forms.

-This removes a morphologically irregular pattern while retaining natural pronunciation.
+This removes a morphologically irregular plural class while maintaining natural pronunciation.

 ---

 ### Core Rule

 - **Singular:** base form
-- **Plural:** drop **-e** add **-s**
+- **Plural:** drop final ⟨-e⟩, add ⟨-s⟩
-- No consonant mutation occurs in orthography.
+- No consonant mutation occurs in orthography

-Although written ⟨-fs⟩, the cluster is **naturally voiced** in speech as /vz/ where phonotactically expected.
+Although written ⟨-fs⟩, the cluster is **regularly voiced in speech** as /vz/ where phonotactically expected.

+(See **stem-voicing.md**.)

 ---